Microsoft-USEduAzure/Windows-Virtual-Desktop/daily-scaling/README.md

 This tool expands on the existing Windows Virtual Desktop scaling tool by enabling the following functionality:

 - Define peak and off hours based on the day of the week
-- Define minimum number of running session hosts for peak and off hours as well as the day of the week and
+- Define minimum number of running session hosts for peak and off hours as well as the day of the week

 ## Prerequisites